 Where the operations of an individual multi-category manufacturer may be relatively uncomplicated, such as manufacturing products of only one dosage form, the APVMA may, at its discretion, schedule audits as if it were a single-category manufacturer.

-From 1 March 2016, audit intervals will be allocated to each manufacturing site based on the risk management plan outlined below in Table 1.
+Audit intervals are allocated to each manufacturing site based on the risk management plan outlined below in Table 2.
 This considers both the non-conformance score and the audit rating (audit level), as well as the risk profile associated with the type of manufacture undertaken.

-Manufacturers who consistently demonstrate high-levels of compliance may be given an extension on their audit interval.
-The consistency extension will only be granted where the facility has maintained a rating of audit level 1 for two or more consecutive audits.
+Manufacturers who consistently demonstrate high levels of compliance may be given an extension on their audit interval.
+The consistency extension will only be granted where the facility has maintained a rating of audit level 1 for 2 or more consecutive audits.

 The maximum audit intervals broadly align with those of other comparable agencies.